gurkenlabs/litiengine/README.md

 > ## :construction: Important Note

-> Currently the LITIengine is being actively developed and therefore some parts of the framework are not final yet.
+> Currently the LITIENGINE is being actively developed and therefore some parts of the framework are not final yet.
 Be aware that the engine API might change over the course of the next releases up until beta (v0.5.0-beta).
-Nonetheless, the LITIengine can of course already be used to make fully functioning **2D java games**.
+Nonetheless, the LITIENGINE can of course already be used to make fully functioning **2D java games**.

 ## Installation
-The library is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/litiengine/) and you can grab the necessary .jar-file(s) from there by using your favorite build automation tool or manually download the library.
+The library is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/LITIENGINE/) and you can grab the necessary .jar-file(s) from there by using your favorite build automation tool or manually download the library.

 ### Gradle
 ```groovy